-Waxes are the esters of higher fatty acids with long chain monohydroxy fatty alcohols such as acetyl alcohol, ceryl alcohol and mericyl alcohol.
+Waxes are the esters of higher fatty acids with long chain monohydroxy fatty acid alcohols such as acetyl alcohol, ceryl alcohol and mericyl alcohol.
 Waxes are insoluble esters and remain as solids at room temperature but they are pliable at little higher temperature.
-Waxes along with cutin are secreted and deposited by the epidermal cells are surface coatings and such layers protect plant body and also they prevent loss of water from the surface of the plant body.
+Waxes along with cutin are secreted and deposited by the epidermal cells as surface coatings and such layers protect plant body and also they prevent loss of water from the surface of the plant body.

 Cutin is primarily made up of fatty acid esters but they also contain fatty acids.
-Again, as mentioned above, cutin is secreted by epidermal cells which will be deposited in layers called cuticle.
+Again, as mentioned above, cutin is secreted by epidermal cells which will be deposited in layers fatty acid esters.
 The cuticle also contains waxes.
 But cutin accounts for 50-60% of the cuticle.
 The extent of deposition depends upon the environmental factors and the inherent genetic factors.
 The cuticle, apart from protecting the surface of the plant, it also protects the loss of water from the plant surfaces as in the case of waxes.
 On the contrary, aquatic plants do not produce any cuticle layers.

 Plants use a hydrophobic cuticle made of cutin and waxes to protect themselves from the environment.
 Investigation of a tomato mutant deficient in cutin biosynthesis now reveals the first cutin synthase, capable of converting monomeric hydroxyacyl chains into polyesters.
 This image shows the cuticle (red) and polysaccharide cell wall (blue) of an M82 tomato cultivar.
 Cover art by Erin Dewalt, based on an image from Gregory Buda.
-Brief Communication, p609; News & Views, p603;www.nature.com
+Brief Communication, p609; News & Views, p603; www.nature.com

 Cuticle is composed of waxws and polymer network of large molecular fatty acids as building blocks called Cuticle;www.news.cornel.edu